SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/stats/stats_mileage.md

 # Mileage

-Contains API call to read engine hours (time when engine is on) counted for the specified period.
+Contains API call to read mileage counted for the specified period.

 ***